International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 FX adversely impacted our reported numbers pulling sales and adjusted operating profits down a couple of percent.
 It had a much larger negative impact on other income/expenses in March as a result of currencies collapsing globally against the dollar and the Euro.
 So on a reported basis, this pulled down year-on-year adjusted EPS growth.

 Now looking at our Scent division, on Slide 13.
 In the first quarter, currency neutral Scent sales grew 7% with growth in all regions and nearly all categories.
-Sales performance was strongest in consumer fragrance with the double digit increase led by robust growth at led by robust growth in Fabric, Home & Hair Care.
+Sales performance was strongest in consumer fragrance with the double digit increase led by robust growth in Fabric, Home & Hair Care.
 And while we did experience a volume lift on COVID-19, especially from the increase in hygiene and disinfection categories, we also benefited from strong new wins including with customers where we have recently gained access through their colleagues.

 We also saw high single digit growth in Fragrance Ingredients led by robust volume growth.
 At the same time, Fine Fragrances sales declined as disruption of consumer access to retail market.
 And it pronounced drop in global travel due to COVID-19 led to deceleration late in the quarter.